ju-baer/PedSim4AV/docs/gaps_analysis.md

 Recent research indicates that longer observation sequences positively impact overall accuracy, with observation lengths providing additional cues to infer pedestrian actions.

 **Key Research Findings:**
-- Observation windows of 2 seconds may be sufficient to differentiate crossing from non-crossing actions
+- **Observation Window Optimization**: Studies show 2-second observation windows may be sufficient to differentiate crossing from non-crossing actions
-- Need for real-time adaptation to intention changes
+- **Real-time Adaptation Need**: Critical requirement for models to adapt to intention changes as they happen, not just at initial observation
-- Importance of explanatory models for interaction understanding
+- **Explanatory Model Importance**: Need for AI systems that can explain why they predict certain pedestrian behaviors for safety validation

 ---